Home > Outdoor

 MSR Strike Igniter$18Plastic, ferro rod, reflective paracord, steel3,000 – 12,000 strikes3.8″ by 1″Striker doubles as a bottle opener

-We meticulously tested each of the firestarters on this list in a variety of different conditions and environments; (photo/Honey McNaughton)
+We tested firestarters in all sorts of conditions and environments; (photo/Honey McNaughton)

 Best Firestarters

-Make sure you get comfortable using whatever firestarter you decide to buy before depending on it in the backcountry; (photo/Honey McNaughton)
+Make sure you get comfortable using whatever firestarter you decide to buy; (photo/Honey McNaughton)

-Being able to start a fire in any situation is one of the best steps you can take to improve your chances in a survival situation.
-We found the top tried and true firestarters out there and put them to the test for this guide, offering a selection for every type of adventure.
+Being able to start a fire in any situation improves your chances of survival.
+We found the top tried-and-true firestarters and tested them for this guide, offering a selection for every type of adventure.

 Type of Activity